 Hi everyone!
-I’m THRILLED to be a YA mentor for Pitch Wars this year.
+I’m THRILLED to be back as a YA mentor for Pitch Wars!
 Stick around for more information about me and my mentoring style, but first, I’ll jump right into what I know y’all have been waiting for!
+(Though if you’ve seen my editor MSWL, you probably know what’s coming 😉)

 GENRES I’M LOOKING FOR — YOUNG ADULT (YA) ONLY: